 Contact your dealer to learn how to prepare your vehicle for longer storage periods.
-Also, for your audio system, see "Theft-Deterrent Feature" in the Index.

 Bulb Replacement

 See "Replacement Bulbs" in the Index to check the size and type of bulb you need to use.

 Halogen Bulbs

 Halogen bulbs have pressurized gas inside and can burst if you drop or scratch the bulb.
 You or others could be injured.
 Be sure to read and follow the instructions on the bulb package.